facebook/react-native-website/website/versioned_docs/version-0.77/shadow-props.md

 - `dropShadow` cannot be inset like `boxShadow`.
 - `dropShadow` does not have the `spreadDistance` argument like `boxShadow`.

 Both `boxShadow` and `dropShadow` are generally more capable than the `shadow` props.
-The `shadow` props, however, map to native platform-level APIs, so if you only need a simple shadow these props are recommended.
+The `shadow` props, however, map to native platform-level APIs, so if you only need a straightforward shadow these props are recommended.
 Note that only `shadowColor` works on both Android and iOS, all other `shadow` props only work on iOS.

 ## Props